 The community operated on a traditional system ruled by three chiefs.
 According to Haysom (1986), there were several leaders who were active within the community.

 Chief Ampie Mayisa was one of the strong traditional chiefs who was later killed by vigilante groups who wanted to destabilise the community.
 After his death and the subsequent attacks on other leaders, including the burning of Mr Nkabinde's house (the former Ward Councillor in Govan Mbeki Municipality for Ward 2), the LAC collapsed.
 Despite these events, the struggle continued through the work of different formations such as the Leandra Community Centre (LCC).

-rights awareness, home-based care and youth programmes to the residents of Leandra.
+The LCC is a non-governmental organisation that provides paralegal advice/human rights awareness, home-based care and youth programmes to the residents of Leandra.
 In the 1990s the community had a town centre and farms that were a source of employment.
 However, in the mid-2000s most factories, farms and the railway line closed down, causing stagnation in the economy of the town.
 However, the empty dilapidated structures show that there was once an economic vitality which has since diminished.